Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/mirror.rst

 .. note::

-   The *Topology Mirror* functionality will work more reliably on Mesh Geometry which is more detailed.
-If you use very simple Mesh Geometry such as a Cube or UV Sphere for example the *Topology Mirror* option will often not work.
+   The *Topology Mirror* functionality will work more reliably on mesh geometry which is more detailed.
+If you use very simple geometry for example, a *Cube* or *UV Sphere* the *Topology Mirror* option will often not work.

 Example
 -------

-For an example of how to use *Topology Mirror* open up a new Blender scene, then delete Blender's default cube and add a Monkey Object to the 3D View.
+For an example of how to use *Topology Mirror* open up a new Blender scene, then delete the default cube and add a Monkey object to the 3D View.

 #.
-Press :kbd:`Tab` to put the Monkey Object into *Edit Mode*.
+Press :kbd:`Tab` to put the Monkey object into *Edit Mode*.
 #.
-With the *X Mirror* option disabled move one of the Monkey Object's vertices slightly.
+With the *X Mirror* option disabled move one of the Monkey object's vertices slightly.
 #.
 Then Turn *X Mirror* option on again but leave *Topology Mirror* disabled
 #.
 If you now move that vertice again *X Mirror* will not work and the mirrored
    vertices will not be altered.